scottzach1/Project-Beans/hardware_package/prototyping/rocket_body/mathematical_modelling/README.md

 **Working on/completed**
 - WIP: Motor angle to gimbal angle relation. (will include digital conversion for PWM signal to servos)
 - WIP: Block diagram
-- Torque relation on rocket body (gimbal angle and force of engine relative to center of mass, will not take into account drag)
+- Torque relation on rocket body (gimbal angle and force of engine relative to center of mass, will not take into account drag initially (will be simplified when it is))
--